China: Earthquakes shake northwestern, southwestern regions | DW | 21.05.2021

-Several strong earthquakes shook northwest and southwest China, leaving at least two people dead, local officials and seismologists have said.
+Several strong earthquakes shook northwest and southwest China, leaving at least three people dead, local officials and seismologists have said.

-Both the Qinghai province in the northwest and southwestern Yunnan province are prone to earthquakes.
-Both quakes were shallow and likely to cause more damage.
+A pair of earthquakes shook the Qinghai province in the northwest and southwestern Yunnan province, both areas are prone to tremors.

 The 6.1 magnitude Yunnan quake struck first at 9:48 pm Friday (1348 UTC) near the city of Dali, a popular tourist destination, the US Geological Survey said.
 It was followed by at least two aftershocks, USGS said.

-Two people were confirmed dead in the mountainous area, local officials said in a statement, adding that at least 17 others had been injured and were receiving treatment.
+Three people were confirmed dead and at least 27 more injured in the mountainous area, local officials said in a statement.

 Later, an earthquake with a magnitude of 7.4 shook northwestern China in the early hours of Saturday.